 9. Upgrade your hardware

-I hope these simple tips will go a long way in having your Ubuntu desktop run at an impressive speed.
-Note you don’t need to do all these, just try out the ones that are applicable to your situation and find out how your system responds.
+I hope these simple tips will go a long way in having your Ubuntu desktop running at an impressive speed.
+Note you don’t need to do all these.
+Just try out the ones that are applicable to your situation and find out how your system responds.
 Do you know any other way of improving your Ubuntu system’s performance?
 Share with us in the comments.